wp-plugins/sem-autolink-uri/readme.txt

 == Description ==

-The Autolink URI plugin for WordPress automatically converts urls to hyperlinked urls.
+The Autolink URI plugin for WordPress automatically converts urls to hyperlinked urls in post/page content, excerpts and text widgets.

 Before: